-Recreational drug use became relatively common in the U.S. in the late 1960s.
-To combat the illegal drug use, Congress passed the Comprehensive Drug Abuse Prevention and Control Act in 1970.
+Recreational drug use became relatively common in the U.S. in the late 1960s, although people have been altering their consciousness with substances since the beginning of humanity.
+In an effort to combat illegal drug use, Congress passed the Comprehensive Drug Abuse Prevention and Control Act in 1970.
 The drug laws prior to this Act weren’t adequate to address, for example, the illegal use of legally manufactured drugs, such as amphetamines and barbiturates.

 An important part of the Comprehensive Drug Abuse Prevention and Control Act is the Title II section, the Controlled Substances Act (CSA).
-The CSA provides the legal basis for the government's war on drugs.
+The CSA provides the legal basis for the government's so-called "war on drugs."
 This law consolidated laws on manufacturing and distributing drugs of all kinds, including narcotics, hallucinogens, steroids, chemicals when used to make controlled substances, etc.

 The Act created a way to add and remove from control or change the schedule category of substances.
 A substance doesn’t need to be listed as a controlled substance to be treated as one for criminal prosecution.
 An analogous substance intended for human use that’s substantially similar to a Schedule I or Schedule II drug and isn’t approved as medication in the U.S. is considered a controlled substance analogue and can still be illegal.

 Title III: Importation and Exportation, Criminal Forfeiture, and Drug Law Amendments

 The less referenced part of the Comprehensive Drug Abuse Prevention and Control Act is Title III, which changed the law and penalties regarding importation and exportation of controlled substances and criminal forfeiture.
 Forfeiture is when the government confiscates property involved with the crime, including drug crimes.
 This section also provided the necessary legal information for the transitional period and when the Act was effective.